ckeditor/ckeditor5/docs/getting-started/setup/ui-language.md

 ## Related features

-CKEditor&nbsp;5 has other features that will help you control the content language:
+Other features that will help you control the content language:

 * {@link features/language Text part Language}  &ndash; Set the language of the selected content part to support multilingual texts.